kontena/docs/advanced/authentication.md

 #### `oauth2.code_requires_basic_auth`

-Some providers require that a HTTP Basic authentication header be used with client_id as the username and client_secret as the password when exchanging authorization codes for access tokens.
+Some providers require that a HTTP Basic authentication header be used with the client_id as the username and client_secret as the password when exchanging authorization codes for access tokens.

 **Example:** `true`